StarstuffRobotics/StarScout/README.md

 ## Work In Progress (WIP)

 - Convert program to Java for added customization
+- Add integration with the blue Alliance (TBA) for improved data collection
 - Prepare the app for 2025 season and beyond

 ---